UberNick/360iDev2018/StateOfSwiftInternals.md

 Looking at output is good way to see what's happening.
 First time author looked at Swift source there was a giant "FIX ME."

 Name-mangling is combining proterties like namespace and class into something unique.
 Which is why we don't have to worry about adding namespaces to ObjC stuff.

+Struct Findings:

+* stack space is explicitly added for self

+* stores appear to be atomic, which is weird because we're told to make stores non-atomic

+### Struct LLVM IR

+The original types get carried over, along with some padding.

+What if we make them private?
+Will data layouts change?